THIS IS NOT COYOTE WATCH CANADA

 Coyote Watch Canada, founded by Lesley Sampson, presents itself as an authority on coyote behavior and biology.
-However, Sampson has repeatedly misrepresented herself as a credible expert, misusing conservation terminology to appear knowledgeable while pushing a biased agenda.
-Rather than approaching wildlife management with scientific rigor and nuance, she promotes an oversimplified, one-size-fits-all coexistence model that ignores the complexities of coyote behavior and ecology.This website exists to highlight the dangers of relying on self-proclaimed experts who lack legitimate credentials.
-Effective wildlife management requires critical thinking, adaptability, and science-based strategies—not advocacy-driven narratives that may ultimately do more harm than good.
+However, Sampson has repeatedly represented herself as a credible expert, misusing conservation terminology to appear knowledgeable while pushing a biased agenda.
+Rather than approaching wildlife management with scientific rigor and nuance, she promotes an oversimplified, one-size-fits-all coexistence model that ignores the complexities of coyote behavior and ecology.This website exists to highlight the problems of relying on self-proclaimed experts whose credentials are not grounded in science.
+Effective wildlife management requires critical thinking, adaptability, and strategies informed by scientific evidence—not advocacy-driven narratives that may ultimately do more harm than good.

 Who is Lesley Sampson?

 Coyote Watch Canada, under the leadership of its founder, Lesley Sampson, presents itself as a scientific authority on all things coyote-related.
 The only problem?
-Sampson is not a biologist, a wildlife scientist, or even a trained ecologist—she's a school teacher with a penchant for misusing scientific terminology to sound authoritative.
+Sampson is not a biologist, a wildlife scientist, or even a trained ecologist—she's a school teacher with a habit of frequently misusing scientific terminology.
 Case in point: her baffling application of the word fossorial to describe coyotes, a term that actually refers to animals adapted for digging and living underground, like moles or gophers.
 Coyotes, being neither mole-like nor tunnel-dwelling, might be surprised to learn they’ve been reassigned as subterranean creatures by Sampson’s creative vocabulary.

 One of her more colorful linguistic misfires is calling coyotes an eco-thermometer, a term that, as far as actual science is concerned, doesn’t exist in any ecological framework.
 Presumably, she meant indicator species, a term used for organisms that signal environmental health or degradation.
 Even then, slapping that label on coyotes is a stretch, given their adaptability to nearly any environment, healthy or otherwise.
 If coyotes were environmental thermometers, they’d always read “room temperature,” because they’re just as comfortable in pristine wilderness as they are in a county dump or behind a fast-food joint.